-Cécile Martin is a photographer, videographer, web and public artist, master architect
+Cecile Martin holds a Master in Architecture (MArch).
+She is a photographer, videographer, active in web and public art,

-and curator of media arts and architecture based in Montreal (Canada).
+performer, stage designer, and curator of media arts and architecture in Montreal (Canada).

-Since 2000, her practice has led her to work in Europe, North and South America, Australasia and Africa.
+Since 2000, her practice has led her to work in Europe, Africa, Australasia, North and South America.

 She exhibits her artwork, writes articles, and teaches at the School of Design of the Université du Québec

-in Montreal.
+in the Design and Computation Arts (DCART) Program.
 Martin has acted as member of dozens of juries, committees and as lecturer.

-As general and artistic director of the organization Champ Libre, Cecile Martin has realized sixteen
+As general and artistic director of the organization Champ Libre, Cecile Martin realized 16

-She has then commissioned collaborative interventions between media artists and architects.
+She then commissioned collaborative interventions between media artists and architects.

 She is the 2009 recipient of the RAIC Foundation (Royal Architectural Institute of Canada) Scholarship.

-(Tanzhaus, Düsseldorf) and designs the stage for Berlin choreographer Georg Reischl.
+(Tanzhaus, Düsseldorf) and Sacatar Foundation (Bahia, Brazil).
+She designed the stage for Berlin choreographer

 The cross contamination between my practices in art and architecture naturally leads me to question